Project Director, (Unspecified Type / General) Salary

 Popular Skills for Project Director, (Unspecified Type / General)

-Survey results show that Project Directors use a fair number of skills.
-Most notably, facility with Microsoft Project and Microsoft Office are correlated to pay that is significantly above average, leading to increases of 72 percent and 3 percent, respectively.
-Those listing Windows Operating System General Use and Microsoft Excel as skills, on the other hand, should be prepared for drastically lower pay.
-Those proficient in Microsoft Office are, more often than not, also skilled in Microsoft Excel.
+Project Directors generally report applying a varied skill set to their work.
+Most notably, facility with Strategic Project Management and Microsoft Project are correlated to pay that is significantly above average, leading to increases of 24 percent and 24 percent, respectively.
+Those listing Windows Operating System General Use as a skill should be prepared for drastically lower pay.
+Microsoft Excel and Microsoft Word also typically command lower compensation.
+Most people familiar with Microsoft Office also know Microsoft Excel.

 Pay by Experience Level for Project Director, (Unspecified Type / General)